wslh-data/dataportal/_dashboards/sc2dashboard.md

       address: sc2dashboard-search
     - name: Additional Resources
 ---

+<div id='banner' style='color: #141406; border-left: solid #FFBF47 4px; border-radius: 4px; padding:0.7em;'>We are currently experiencing a disruption in our data connection with GISAID and are working to restore normal updates as quickly as possible.
+The data shown on this dashboard may be outdated and should be interpreted with caution until the issue is resolved.</div>

 # Sequencing Report
 <div style="float:left;width:50%">
     <iframe loading="lazy" height="560" width="100%" frameborder="no" scrolling="no" src="https://sc2.slhcddcloud.org/seqTotal"><p>Your browser does not support iframes.</p></iframe>